Mosquito Control Program

 Notice of Aerial Larvicide Application

 The MECP does not require property owners' authorization for this program.
-The land owner's properties who fall within the mapped treatment area will only receive a letter from the Township's contractor reminding them that they will be applying the larvicide to their property.
+The land owner's properties who fall within the mapped treatment area will receive a letter from the Township's contractor reminding them that they will be applying the larvicide to their property.

 Program Inquiries can be made to: